jheikkil/L1UpgradeStudies/README.md

 1. `logy`: true/false.
 Whether to do log y.
 Defaults to false.
 1. `legendx`, `legendy`: Location of the upper-left corner of legend.
 Defaults to (0.35, 0.20)
 1. `rebin`: integer, defaults to 1.
 If not 1, the histograms will be rebinned using this number.

+### binary/MakeScalingPlot

+This executable fits stuff and gets the scalings, and writes results into a data helper file, in addition to producing a pdf for inspection.
+Input parameters are -
+1. `input`: the root file from the first step containing all the histograms
+1. `output`: the output pdf file name.
+Has to be pdf!
+1. `curves`: the output data helper file name.
+1. `reference`: where to take as the reference point.
+We typically use 95%
+1. `prefix`: additional prefix to distinguish stuff in the data helper file
+1. `Do*`: a lot of booleans, all defaults to false.
+The * can be {STAMuon, STADisplacedMuon, TkMuon, TkMuonStub, TkMuonStubS12, EG, EGExtended, EGTrack, Electron, ZElectron, IsoElectorn, Photon, PhotonPV, ElectronPV, PuppiJet, PuppiJetForMET, PuppiJetMin25, PuppiHT, PuppiMET, PFTau, PFIsoTau, CaloJet, CaloHT, TrackerJet, TrackerHT, TrackerMHT, TrackerMET, TkTau, CaloTkTau, TkEGTau, NNTauLoose, NNTauTight, CaloTau}.
+Though it's best to look in the source code to see what is there

+The main work horse of this is the ProcessFile(...) function, which fits and produces one scaling line.
+In case we need to fit new things, we have to add these functions in the code, with one of the `Do*` switch if possible, to make sure things don't litter around too much.
+The function is defined as
+`void ProcessFile(PdfFileHelper &PdfFile, string FileName, string OutputFileName, string Prefix, vector<double> Thresholds, double Target, string Tag, string Name = "PT", int Type = TYPE_SMOOTH_SUPERTIGHT, int Scaling = LINEAR)`